panthangiEshwary/K--Docs/README.md

 API Primitives
 These are the fundamental objects you interact with to manage your applications.
-Pods: The smallest deployable unit.
+**Pods**: The smallest deployable unit.
 A Pod is a group of one or more containers that share storage and networking resources.
-ReplicaSets: Ensures a specific number of Pod replicas are running at all times.
+**ReplicaSets**: Ensures a specific number of Pod replicas are running at all times.
-Deployments: Manages Pods and ReplicaSets, providing declarative updates and rollbacks for your applications.
+**Deployments**: Manages Pods and ReplicaSets, providing declarative updates and rollbacks for your applications.
-StatefulSets: Manages stateful applications, ensuring stable network identities and persistent storage for each Pod.
+**StatefulSets:** Manages stateful applications, ensuring stable network identities and persistent storage for each Pod.
-DaemonSets: Ensures that a copy of a Pod runs on every selected node in the cluster.
+**DaemonSets:** Ensures that a copy of a Pod runs on every selected node in the cluster.

 Services & Other Network Primitives
 These concepts manage communication within and outside the cluster.
 Services: An abstract way to expose an application running on a set of Pods.
 A Service provides a stable IP and DNS name, acting as a load balancer for the Pods.
-ClusterIP: Exposes the Service on an internal IP, only accessible from within the cluster.
+**ClusterIP**: Exposes the Service on an internal IP, only accessible from within the cluster.
 NodePort: Exposes the Service on a static port on each node's IP.
 LoadBalancer: Exposes the Service externally using a cloud provider's load balancer.
 Ingress: Manages external access to services, typically HTTP/HTTPS traffic.
 It provides features like load balancing and SSL termination.